calamares/calamares/src/modules/README.md

 ### Python and process jobmodules

 Batch jobs for Calamares can be written as Python scripts or as generic commands (shell scripts, external programs, etc.).
 To add a Python or process jobmodule, put it in a subdirectory and make sure it has a `module.conf`.
 It will be picked up automatically by our CMake magic. `CMakeLists.txt` is not used for Python and process jobmodules.

+All code in Python job modules must obey PEP8, the only exception are `libcalamares.globalstorage` keys, which should always be camelCaseWithLowerCaseInitial.